Kong/docs.konghq.com/app/_hub/kong-inc/xml-threat-protection/_index.md

 ### Usage

-The XML Threat Protection plugin will protect against excessive complex or large payloads.
+The XML Threat Protection plugin protects against excessive complex or large payloads.
 The checks are implemented using a streaming [SAX parser](http://www.saxproject.org/).
 This ensures that even very large payloads can be validated safely.

-### Using the `unparsed buffer` setting
+### Using the unparsed buffer setting

-Due to the way SAX parsers work, a bad input would first need to be parsed before a SAX callback allows the plugin to check its size.
-Specifically for elements with attributes this is even a bigger problem since the element name plus all its attributes are returned in a single callback.
-So passing in 100 attributes each having a 1GB value, could still overwhelm the system and have it run out of resources.
+Due to the way SAX parsers work, a bad input needs to be parsed first before a SAX callback allows the plugin to check its size.
+This is even a bigger problem for elements with attributes because the element name with all its attributes are returned in a single callback.
+So passing in 100 attributes, each with a 1GB value, could still overwhelm the system and run out of resources.

-To mitigate this the unparsed buffer size setting is used.
-The buffer is counted from the last byte parsed (eg. the closing tag on the previous element), to the last byte passed into the parser.
+To mitigate this, the unparsed buffer size setting is used.
+The buffer is counted from the last byte parsed (for example, the closing tag on the previous element), to the last byte passed into the parser.
 If the buffer size is greater than the allowed value, the request is rejected.

-An example;
-- following limits defined:
+For example, if the following limits are defined:
-  - localname: 1 kb
+- localname: 1 KB
-  - attribute value: 10 kb
+- attribute value: 10 KB
 - max attributes: 10
-- A request comes in with an element having 100 attributes, each 1 gb in size
-- The parser will read the payload, and try to fire a callback for a new element of at least 100 gb in size, since it also contains all attributes.
-This will fail because the system will run out of resources.
+If a request comes in with an element with 100 attributes, each 1 GB, the parser reads the payload, and tries to fire a callback for a new element of at least 100 GB in size, since it also contains all attributes.
+This fails because the system runs out of resources.

-To mitigate this using the unparsed buffer size:
+You can mitigate this by using the unparsed buffer size:
-- the maximum expected size is: 1 element name (1 kb), 10 attribute names (10 kb),
-  10 attribute values (100 kb), so a total of 111 kb.
+- The maximum expected size is 111KB (one element name (1 KB), 10 attribute names (10 KB), 10 attribute values (100 KB)).
-- set the maximum unparser buffer to 113 kb (adding 2 kb for overhead and XML whitespace)
+- Set the maximum unparsed buffer to 113 KB, adding 2 KB for overhead and XML whitespace.
-- when validating the element with 100 1 gb attributes again, the plugin will now detect that the unparsed buffer will exceed the expected maximum of 113 kb, and will reject the request before parsing the entire 100 gb body.
+- When validating the element with 100 one GB attributes again, the plugin now detects that the unparsed buffer exceeds the expected maximum of 113 KB and rejects the request before parsing the entire 100 GB body.

 ---